ch-bj/lgs-person-data-processor/README.md

 private static final String PUBLIC_KEY="MIIBIjANBgkqhkiG9....";
 ```

+> This is not used at the moment.

 ###### Attribute Processing Specifications

 The person-data-processor library supports a configuration driven approach to define processing